Our international community of researchers.

 Will is currently working as a medical doctor in the South Training Network of Ireland.
 He also maintains his research interest at INFANT in EEG, seizure detection in preterm infants, NIRS in preterm infants, technology and its clinical applications, probiotics and cognition.
 Will has published and presented his work at national and ...

-Cathal is a Principal Investigator of the HRB-Funded COMRADES Study and Co-Investigator of the HRB-funded DIVINE study.
+Cathal is the Principal Investigator of the HRB-Funded COMRADES Study and HRB-funded DIVINE study.